LukasFlorian/T1000/main.typ

 One example of this is the *Viola-Jones-Algorithm* @violaRapidObjectDetection2001a:
 + The algorithm first computes the integral image of the input—a representation where each pixel stores the cumulative sum of intensities from the top-left corner to its position.
 This allows constant-time calculation of the sum of pixel values within any rectangular region, using only four array references (the corners of the rectangle).

-+ It then applies Haar-like features - simple rectangular patterns (e.g., edge, line, or center-surround detectors) - to rapidly identify potential regions of interest.
++ It then applies Haar-like features - simple rectangular patterns (e.g. edge, line, or center-surround detectors) - to rapidly identify potential regions of interest.
 Each feature’s value is derived by subtracting the sum of pixels in one rectangle from the sum in an adjacent rectangle, leveraging the integral image for efficiency.

 + A strong classifier is constructed by training a series of weak classifiers (typically decision stumps) using #acr("AdaBoost").
 These weak classifiers focus on individual Haar-like features, while the cascaded structure enables early rejection of non-object windows, significantly reducing computation.